Elemental impurity analysis in pharmaceutical products according to USP 233 (ICH Q3D context)

 Accredited laboratory COFRAC ISO 17025

-The ICH (International Conference on Harmonisation) Q3D guideline establishes the methodology for the assessment of elemental impurities in pharmaceutical products, including human medicines.
+The ICH Q3D (International Conference on Harmonisation) guideline establishes the methodology for assessing elemental impurities in pharmaceutical products.
+This includes medicinal products for human use.

 analyse corps étrangers